aquilesC/aquiles.me/content/taking notes for knowledge creation.md

 But approaches on taking notes without content creation in mind are mostly missing.
 A big part of the notes I take are driven by my need to understand the field in which the customers of [[Dispertech]] operate, even if I don't intend to write about these topics.
 Some other notes I take are about books I read, but again, I don't plan to write about these topics, at best I'll publish a lengthier summary of the book, as I did for [[/essays/Notes on Working in Public - Nadia Eghbal]] or [[/essays/Notes on How to Take Smart Notes]], for example.

 Therefore I still wonder what is the best approach to maintain a [[knowledge management]] system focused on increasing insight and not on producing a material output.
-Are the lessons of [[the Luhmann method]] valid, or should we redefine the structure in order to increase insight even though the eventual writing would be more inconvenient?
+Are the lessons of [[Luhmann method]] valid, or should we redefine the structure in order to increase insight even though the eventual writing would be more inconvenient?

 Tags: #note-taking #knowledge-management #knowledge-generation